 Do I Need A Commercial Lease?

-Commercial leases are unique to other leases as the terms can be negotiated to suit your specific situation.
-Commercial lease agreements often discuss matters such as operating hours, use of the premises, rent abatement, fixtures, fittings, noise levels and termination.
+Commercial leases are distinct from other leases because their terms can be negotiated to fit your unique business requirements.
+They typically cover details such as operating hours, permissible uses, rent abatement, fixtures, and termination clauses.

 7. Open A Business Bank Account